vanstrouble/caffeine-dose-alfred-workflow/README.md

 The `cfs` command supports both 12-hour (AM/PM) and 24-hour time formats.

 ### Customization
-Both `coffee` and `cfs` commands can be customized in the workflow settings.
+Both `caff` and `cfs` commands can be customized in the workflow settings.
 You can modify their keywords or behavior to better suit your needs.